-C2.First- time, first-year wait-listed students ✓ Stud lents who met admission requirements but whose final admission was contingent on space availability) Do you hav re a policy of placing students on a waiting list?
-Yes No If yes, p please answer the questions below for Fall 2023 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: $\Rightarrow$ ting list ranked? $\Rightarrow$ Do you release that information to school counselors? $\square$ Yes $\square$ No
+C2.
+First-time, first-year wait-listed students

+✓ Students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list?
+Yes  No

+If yes, please answer the questions below for Fall 2023 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked?
+Yes 🖾 No

+$\Rightarrow$ If yes, do you release that information to students? $\Box$ Yes $\Box$ No

+$\Rightarrow$ Do you release that information to school counselors? $\Box$ Yes $\Box$ No